← Back to Blog

 Security Considerations

-1. TLS Configuration: We enforce TLS 1.2 minimum
+1. TLS Configuration: We're enforcing TLS 1.2 minimum - because it's 2024, and security matters!

 Applying the Configuration